 The Persian leopard occurs from Turkey and Iran into Afghanistan and Central Asia.
 It is listed as Endangered and the remaining population of fewer than 870-1290 mature individuals is in decline.

-Where to see a leopard in the wild
+Where to see cheetahs and leopards in the wild?